Skip to main content

 Liability Coverage

-Suits Against Homeowners: What is Covered?
+Suits Against Homeowners: What Is Covered?

-A suit against a homeowner may involve several different claims, some of which may be covered by the liability insurance policy, and others which may not be covered.
-The insurance company is obligated to provide a defense for any claim, which could be covered, but the company may not be obligated to pay the damages for certain types of claims.
-Since liability policies typically do not provide coverage for intentional acts, there may be a question as to whether the policyholder acted intentionally.
+If necessary, the insurance company must provide a defense for any claim which could be covered.
+But the company may not be obligated to pay the damages for certain types of claims.
+Since liability policies typically do not provide coverage for intentional acts, there may be a question of whether the policyholder acted intentionally.
+For example, a homeowner who maliciously injures their guest with a baseball bat probably won't be covered.
+But coverage is likely if their guest trips and falls by accident.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help